GerritCodeReview/k8s-gerrit/operator/README.md

 - `registryPwd`: Password for the container registry
 - `ingressDomain`: Domain to be used for the ingress

+The properties should be set in the `test.properties` file.
+ALternatively, a path of a properties file can be configured by using `mvn clean install -Dproperties=<path to properties file> $TARGET`

 ## Deploy

 First all CustomResourceDefinitions have to be deployed: